 and then compute the aggregate profit share as

 where $\Lambda_\Pi$ is the profit share, $\Lambda_L$ is the labor share, and $\Lambda_K$ is the capital share.

-Macroeconomists typically obtain the aggregate profit share using this procedure.
-First, they obtain value added, labor compensation, and the stock of capital from National Accounts.
-Next, they impute or estimate the aggregate user cost of capital to compute the capital share.
-Finally, equipped with labor- and capital shares, they infer the profit share using equation (\ref{eq:Pimacro}).
+Existing measures of the aggregate profit share have been constructed using this procedure.
+That is, one first obtains value added, labor compensation, and the stock of capital from National Accounts.
+Next, one imputes or estimates the aggregate user cost of capital to compute the capital share.
+Finally, equipped with labor- and capital shares, one infers the profit share using equation (\ref{eq:Pimacro}).

 \textbf{The Micro Approach}.
-The microeconomic approach consists of aggregating individual producers' profit rates according to
+In this paper, we develop the microeconomic approach, which consists of aggregating individual producers' profit rates according to

 where $\omega_i$ is producer $i$'s weight, and $s_{\pi_i}$ is its profit rate.